Jim Gamble

-James Gamble, KPM, is a former police officer and head of Belfast region for the now disbanded RUC Special Branch.
+James Gamble, QPM (born November 1959) is a British former police officer and head of Belfast region for the now disbanded RUC Special Branch.

 Gamble was the head of the Child Exploitation and Online Protection Command (CEOP) Centre in the United Kingdom until 2010, and is now CEO of the INEQE Safeguarding Group.

 Career

 RUC Special Branch

 Gamble's father was in the Royal Air Force.
 Before joining the Royal Ulster Constabulary as a constable, Gamble served in the Royal Military Police.
 Early in his career he was head of the controversial Royal Ulster Constabulary anti-terrorist intelligence unit in Belfast, then Deputy Director General (with the rank of deputy chief constable) of the National Crime Squad, which in April 2006, merged into the Serious Organised Crime Agency.
 He was also the head of the Belfast Region of the RUC Special Branch.